arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 | Geared motors w/ encoder | GM12-N20VA-08255-150-EN | wheels_positions.py   |
 | RGB LEDs                 | RGB LEDs                | leds_settings.py      |

+TODO: Does this make sense to group together?

 ## What the Robot Includes

 TODO: Content for this section